Other benefits available to Multnomah County Employees.

-The County provides an emergency travel assistance program permanent employees and eligible members of their immediate household.
-The service is provided through UNUM.
+The County provides an emergency travel assistance program to employees and eligible members of their household.
+The service is provided through the Standard.
 This program can help with emergency medical services while traveling 100 or more miles from home.
 Services are available worldwide and can include: pre-travel checklists, travel guides, hospital admission coordination; emergency medical evacuation; medically supervised transportation home; legal and interpreter referrals; Rx replacement assistance and other referral services.

 Several bargaining units and management group of Multnomah County currently participate in semi-monthly contributions to their VEBA accounts.
 Participating groups are: Non-Represented, Physicians, Local 48, Local 701, Deputy Sheriffs/Civil Deputies, FOPPO, and Prosecuting Attorneys (on a limited basis).
 Contributions are not allowed on an individual basis.
 Additional information on HRA VEBA can be found at www.hraveba.org.

 Employees may purchase Long Term Care insurance for themselves and eligible dependents, including domestic partners.
 This plan is currently available to Non-Represented employees, members of AFSCME Local 88 and members of the Oregon Nurses Association.

 Part-time employees who work additional hours may be eligible for reimbursement of a portion of the employee cost shares for medical and dental health care premiums.

 Subject to the terms and conditions of county collective bargaining agreements, some bargaining agreements allow employees working extra hours (equivalent to a higher FTE for a set period of time) to receive reimbursement of the difference between what the employee paid and what an employee hired in that increased FTE status would pay for the same coverage.
-Collective bargaining agreements that allow premium reimbursement can be found at /employee-labor-relations/labor-contracts:
+See your collective bargaining agreements for more information about your premium reimbursement.